 Part of optimizing your website is reducing the number of clicks it takes to purchase a product.
 You want to streamline the checkout process, because every click someone has to make is an additional opportunity to lose the sale.
 That’s what makes Amazon’s one-click buying button so effective: it capitalizes on a customer’s intent to buy and removes steps that could derail their momentum.

-When you don’t use Where to Buy Solutions, the opposite happens.
-If someone wants to buy from a retailer, your website forces them to leave and search for your products—either on Google, or directly on a retailer’s site.
+When you don’t use a where to buy solution, the opposite happens.
+If someone wants to buy from a retailer, your website forces them to leave and search for your products — either on Google, or directly on a retailer’s site.
 Then they have to select your product page, and then they can start the checkout process.

 Whether they head directly to a retailer’s website, or they start looking for you on Google, that adds at least two steps and at least two clicks to the checkout process.
 As you increase the work it takes to buy your products, you increase the likelihood that they’ll abandon the transaction.